UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team02-facial-recognition.md

 4. **Face Verification**: a one-to-one mapping of a given face against a known identity (e.g. is this the person?)

 5. **Face Identification**: a one-to-many mapping for a given face against a database of known faces (e.g. who is this person?)

+### Why is facial recognition a difficult task?

+Facial recognition proves to be a complex task due to the variety of factors involved in real-world scenarios.
+These include the variability of face angles, expressions, lighting conditions, and even aging effects.
+A common challenge arises from the clarity of images.
+When images lack clarity, facial features become less discernible, leading to increased pixelation.
+As a result, deep learning algorithms require higher resolution input images to accurately identify and analyze facial characteristics.

+Current state-of-the-art approaches for this task require annotation of facial landmarks or annotation of face poses.
+They also require training dozens of models to fully capture faces in all orientations, angles, light levels, hairstyles, hats, glasses, facial hair, makeup, ages.

+In order to address these challenges, we need to develop advanced algorithms and techinques tailored to the nuances of facial recognition tasks.

 ## Classical Challenges <a id="classicalchallenges"></a>
 The first paragraph text